ESSENTIAL QUESTION: What type of jobs are available in the field of energy?

 QUESTIONS TO CONSIDER

 High school students are the problem solvers of the future.
 They are beginning to think about college and career paths.
-The world needs more of these bright young people pursuing science and energy-related fields so that they can help us overcome the challenges of our energy future.
-In this section, you will find a listing of the latest state education standards for earth science and physics along with resources, activities and lesson plans ― all intended to help teachers inspire and educate students in grades 9-12.
+The world needs more of these bright young people pursuing science and energy-related fields so they can help us overcome the challenges of our energy future.
+In this section, you will find a listing of career and scholarship information.

-The sustainability of human societies and the biodiversity that supports them requires responsible management of natural resources.
-Human transformation of the natural environment can contribute to the frequency and intensity of some natural hazards.
+ESS3.C: Human Impacts on Earth Systems The sustainability of human societies and the biodiversity that supports them requires responsible management of natural resources.